A wrinkle in Tennessee law may keep some nursing home residents from voting - KEYT | KCOY

 Senior citizens are most at risk of contracting coronavirus.
 Early data from the CDC suggests that older people are twice as likely to contract a serious illness from the novel coronavirus.

-Quiteka Moten, Tennessee’s long term care ombudsman, told CNN that she was aware of residents at nursing homes and care facilities who had been denied absentee ballots.
+Quiteka Moten, Tennessee’s long term care ombudsman, told CNN that she was aware of residents at nursing homes and care facilities who were concerned about obtaining absentee ballots.

 “As someone who has never missed voting since I turned 18, I am absolutely for everyone voting,” she said.
 “The fact that these folks have been sequestered in their rooms now for quite some time, a lot of their rights as residents waived, I just think that would be the ultimate punch.
 I just don’t want to see that happen.”